Close connection between breathing, stress and difficult emotions

 At these levels of arterial Pco2 the maximum and minimum cerebrovascular resistance occurred.
 These values were 4.78 and 0.63 mm Hg/ml/min per 100 g, respectively.
 A mathematical analysis of the data enabled equations relating arterial Pco2 to cerebrovascular resistance and to cerebral blood flow to be derived.
 Values predicted by these equations compare favorably with the actual measured data and with similar data in the literature.

-Anders Olsson is a lecturer, teacher and founder of the Conscious Breathing concept and the author of The Power of Your Breath.
+Anders Olsson is a lecturer, teacher and founder of the Conscious Breathing concept and the author of Conscious Breathing.
 After living most of his life with a ”hurricane of thoughts” bouncing back and forth in is head, Anders was fortunate enough to come across tools that have helped him relax and find his inner calm.
 The most powerful of these tools has undoubtedly been to improve his breathing habits, which made Anders decide to become the worlds most prominent expert in breathing.
-This is almost 10 years ago and since then he has helped tens of thousands of people to a better health and improved quality of life.
-His vision is “Together we change the world, one breath at a time.“
+This is now more than 10 years ago and since then he has helped tens of thousands of people to a better health and improved quality of life.